 - A. The plans for urban lot split shall be prepared by a person qualified to prepare subdivision maps, such as a registered civil engineer, or licensed surveyor.
 Such urban lot split shall be in full compliance with the requirements of this chapter.
-Topography and boundaries of said urban lot split shall be certified as to accuracy by a properly licensed civil engineer or licensed land surveyor, and all public improvements shall be designed by a registered civil engineer. - B. Applicant shall sign an affidavit in a form provided by the City stating the applicant intends to occupy one of the housing units on a resulting parcel as his or her principal residence for a minimum of three years from the date of the approval of the urban lot split, except this shall not apply to a community land trust or a qualified nonprofit corporation. - C. Plans shall include the contents as required by Section 17.20.030 and as required by the appropriate urban lot split checklist as prescribed by the Director or City Engineer. - D. A fee as prescribed in the Master Fee Schedule. - E. Other materials as determined by the Director and/or Public Works Director.
+Topography and boundaries of said urban lot split shall be certified as to accuracy by a registered civil engineer or licensed land surveyor, and all public improvements shall be designed by a registered civil engineer. - B. Applicant shall sign an affidavit on a form provided by the City stating the owner intends to occupy one of the housing units on a resulting parcel as his or her principal residence for a minimum of three years from the date of the approval of the urban lot split, except this shall not apply to a community land trust or a qualified nonprofit corporation. - C. Plans shall include the contents as required by Section 17.20.030 and as required by the appropriate urban lot split checklist as prescribed by the Director or City Engineer. - D. An application fee as established by the City Council by resolution.